-Inductive reasoning tests, sometimes also referred to as abstract reasoning tests, are used to test the logical problem solving ability of each candidate.
+Inductive reasoning tests are used to test the logical problem solving ability of each candidate - in other words, to see whether you think logically and methodically, as tested by your ability to spot patterns in a series of figures.
 They're a common part of many job application processes (often used in addition to numerical and verbal reasoning tests), and are particularly seen in jobs of a technical or engineering nature.

 They're there to test your skills in inductive reasoning - in other words to see whether you think logically and methodically, as tested by your ability to spot patterns in a series of figures.
 Accuracy and speed are incredibly important in tests of abstract reasoning, and you'll be scored accordingly.
 Therefore, it's important that you get the chance to practice in advance in order to increase your chances of coming out at the top of the pile.

 Here are some screenshots from our inductive reasoning tests:

 Here you can take our free inductive tests to show you how they work in improving your score.

 This example inductive reasoning test contains 22 questions and has a time limit of 25 minutes.
 We rate this as medium difficulty and is typical of the same level as graduate employer inductive reasoning tests.
 You can also find inductive reasoning questions and answers pdf, for offline use.